 - Phone and Video Interviews: You will typically receive an email within one week of submitting your application confirming our receipt of your application.
 If we need to collect more information about your application, we will reach out to schedule a phone or video interview.

 - First round phone and video interviews are an opportunity for the KIPP MA Talent Team to further determine whether your background and teaching experiences are a fit for available positions.
-Instructions for signing up for phone interview or submitting a video interview will be provided in your email.
+Instructions for signing up for a phone interview or submitting a video interview will be provided in your email.

 - Within two weeks of your phone or video interview, you will receive an email from the Talent Team informing you of the outcome of your interview.

-- If you are advanced, your application materials will be shared with the hiring manager(s) at school(s) you applied to or are matched with.
-At this point the Hiring Manager may chose to do an additional phone interview or we could invite you to visit our school(s).
+- If you are advanced, your application materials will be shared with the hiring manager(s) for the role you applied to or are matched with.

 Depending on the time of year, the entire process for successful candidates typically takes between one to three months.